What are the Digital Communication Awards?

 Can an agency submit projects for their clients?

 Either the client or the implementing agency can apply.
-Should a client and its agency submit the same project; the submission will be considered as a joint application.
+Should a client and its agency submit the same project, the submission will then be considered as a joint application.
 In case of being shortlisted or winning, both the client and the agency are named.

 For each application, information about the organisation and agency (if applicable) is requested.
 Submissions will exclusively be digital.